linode/docs/docs/development/how-to-develop-and-deploy-your-applications-using-wercker.md

 1. `build`: the obligatory pipeline that is used in this case to build your application.
 Since this second example uses a `Go` language the most convenient `box` is the official `google/golang` that comes with all necessary toolbox configured.
 The steps performed by this pipeline are:
 - `setup-go-workspace`: prepares your `Go` environment.
 - `Build application`: runs the actual building process for your sample application named `myapp`.
 The application is saved in the corresponding workspace.
-- `Copy binary`: remember that you are working on a temporally pipeline, this step saves your application binary as a predefined environmental variable called `$WERCKER_OUTPUT_DIR` that way you can use it on the next pipeline.
+- `Copy binary`: remember that you are working on a temporally pipeline, this step saves your application binary in a special directory using a predefined environmental variable called `$WERCKER_OUTPUT_DIR` that way you can use it on the next pipeline.

 2. `deploy`: this pipeline will take your binary from `$WERCKER_OUTPUT_DIR` and then push it to your Docker account.
 - `internal/docker-scratch-push`: this special step makes all the magic, using the environmental variables `$DOCKER_USERNAME` and `$DOCKER_PASSWORD` saves your binary to a light-weight `scratch` image.
 The `repository` parameter specifies the desired Docker repository to use.

 3. `linode`: the fist three steps, `install-packages`, `add-to-known_hosts` and `add-ssh-key` were explained in the previous example, they are responsible for the SSH communication between your pipeline's container and your Linode.
 The custom script `pull latest image` is actually more interesting to analyze:
-- The first line remotely erases your previous image tagged "current".
-- Second line pulls (from Docker Hub) your most recent image build.
+- First line pulls (from Docker Hub) your most recent image build.
 By default this image is tagged "latest" unless specified otherwise.
-- Third line clones your latest image and tag it "current".
+- Second line clones your latest image and tag it "current".
-- Four line removes the pulled image tagged "latest" in preparation for your next update.
+- Third line removes the pulled image tagged "latest" in preparation for your next update.
 That is one simple way to have a "current" application running all the time.
 Remember this is only an example you can define your own process.

 What this second example does is "Dockerize" your application and then save it on your Linode.